 We hope that you have enjoyed this walk and gained appreciation of some of the delights the MLBG offers during autumn.
 We recommend you continue around the Lake, on your way back to the Car Park.
 If you have time, try exploring one of the gullies on the right of the road, each with different themed collections.

-TA, EB, MD, BF, JH, HM (All images), DS, RH and NF 4/21
+TA, EB, MD, BF, JH, HM (All photographs), DS, RH and NF 4/21